jaakkopasanen/AutoEq/README.md

                         bands available.
 Not limited by default.
   --fs FS               Sampling frequency for impulse response and paramteric
                         eq filters.Defaults to 44100.
+  --bit_depth BIT_DEPTH
+                        Number of bits for every sample.
+Defaults to 16.
+  --phase PHASE         Impulse response phase characteristic. "minimum",
-  --bass_boost BASS_BOOST
+                        "linear" or "both".
+Defaults to "minimum" --bass_boost BASS_BOOST
                         Target gain for sub-bass in dB.
 Has sigmoid slope down from 35 Hz to 280 Hz. "--bass_boost" is mutually